douglangille/darkling-whim/_posts/2026-04-19-the-canvas.md

 The rock cut through her gloves at the third handhold.

-She knew it by the warmth, wet inside the waxed canvas, cold where air hit it.
+She knew it by the warmth, wet inside the waxed duck cloth, cold where air hit it.
 She didn't look.
 Looking cost time and time cost height.
 She pressed her cheek against the face instead, breathed through her teeth, and found the next hold by feel.

 The mountain had no name she knew.
 It had taken four days to reach its base and three more to climb what she'd climbed.
 The face above her was the same as the face below, pale, dry, crumbling at the edges like old bread.
 Nothing grew here.
 Nothing had grown here for a long time, maybe ever.